Co-Creator of Libra and Head Economist at Calibra

 Christian's main areas of interest are the economics of digitization, entrepreneurship, and science.

-Christian is one of the principal investigators of the MIT Digital Currencies Research Study, which gave access to all MIT undergraduate students to a digital currency in the Fall of 2014.
-He is also involved in the MIT Initiative on the Digital Economy and the recently launched Digital Currency Initiative.
+Christian is one of the principal investigators of the MIT Digital Currencies Research Study, which gave access to all MIT undergraduate students to Bitcoin in the Fall of 2014.
+He is also part of the MIT Initiative on the Digital Economy and the recently launched Digital Currency Initiative.
 Since 2018, he is a faculty research fellow in the Productivity, Innovation, and Entrepreneurship Program at the National Bureau of Economic Research.

 He holds a PhD from the University of Toronto (Rotman School of Management), and MSc (summa cum laude) in Economics and Management of New Technologies from Bocconi University, Milan.
 In 2009-10 he was a visiting student at Harvard University.

-His work has been featured in Nature, the New York Times, the Wall Street Journal, the Economist, WIRED, NPR, Forbes, Bloomberg, the Chicago Tribute, the Boston Globe, and VICE news among others.
+His work has been featured in Nature, Science, the New York Times, the Wall Street Journal, the Economist, WIRED, NPR, Forbes, Bloomberg, TechCrunch, the Chicago Tribute, the Boston Globe, and VICE news among others.

 He has presented his research at a variety of institutions including Harvard University, MIT, Yale University, London Business School, New York University, UC Berkeley, the Federal Reserve Bank, the US Treasury, the U.S. Securities and Exchange Commission, the Commodity Futures Trading Commission, the World Bank, and the White House OSTP.

-Entrepreneurship, blockchain, digital currencies, crowdfunding, economics of science and innovation.
+Economics of the blockchain, cryptocurrencies, entrepreneurship, equity crowdfunding, economics of science and innovation.